 It was only later, in 1992, that the IGT denomination was introduced to Italy and many Super Tuscans producers decided to join the regulation.
 The term Super Tuscan was coined by English-speaking journalists who were searching for a term which captured the excellent wines produced in the area of Bolgheri, which didn't have a DOC classification but which were far in quality from a common table wine.
 Since then the Bolgheri DOC classification has been created, but the term is still widely used.

-Today, even if suspected to be out of fashion Super Tuscan wines still appear in the most prestigious wine rankings.
+Today, even if suspected to be out of fashion Super Tuscan wines still appear in the most prestigious wine rankings as the Wine Searcher.

 The pioneering examples include Sassicaia, Tignanello, Ornellaia and Solaia: